Saint Louis University logo

 Saint Louis University School of Law

-Founded in 1843, it is recognized as the oldest law school west of the Mississippi River, now located in downtown St. Louis.
+Established in 1843, it is the oldest law school west of the Mississippi River, now located in downtown St. Louis.

 Leadership